thomash-acinq/bolts/12-offer-encoding.md

   - FIXME: more!

 ## Rationale

-It's quite reasonable to set a `recurrence_paywindow` with seconds_after equal to 0, but obviously this should not apply to the initial period if there is no recurrence_base.

 A signature is optional, because it makes for a longer string (potentially limiting QR code use on low-end cameras); if the offer has an error, no